SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 4. The Business Data Manager computes the storage key and determines the storage options for the BDO.

 5. The Business Data Manager requests the BDO from the Storage Manager per the storage options.
-	- If the BDO is present and fresh, a Cache Hit occurs and the Storage Manager returns the BDO (go to step 10).
+	- If the BDO is present and fresh, a cache hit occurs and the Storage Manager returns the BDO (go to step 10).
-	- If the BDO is absent or stale, a Cache Miss occurs and the Storage Manager returns no BDO (go to step 6).
+	- If the BDO is absent or stale, a cache miss occurs and the Storage Manager returns no BDO (go to step 6).

 6. The Business Data Manager issues an (asynchronous) request to the External Service for fresh data.
 	- If the request fails, the Business Data Manager **re-uses** the stale BDO *if present* (go to step 9).